What is a deductible?

 When it comes to insurance, the word deductible comes up a lot.
-This is the amount that policyholders agree to pay out of pocket before their insurance kicks in.
-The deductible is subtracted (aka deducted) from their claim payment.
-Most insurance policies have a deductible, but this isn’t an amount you pay your provider like a premium.
-Another big difference?
-You select the amount depending on the options available”.
-The insurance company still decides on what deductible amounts the customer is able to choose from.
+But what exactly does it mean?
+Your deductible is the amount that you (the policyholder) agree to pay out of pocket before your insurance kicks in.
+The deductible would be subtracted (aka deducted) from your claim payment.

 Financial experts often recommend increasing your deductible in order to reduce your monthly insurance costs.
 In general, it’s true that higher deductibles mean lower premiums.
 Some homeowners have saved thousands of dollars over time by bumping up their deductible.
 There’s something else to consider, though: Lower deductibles mean you’ll have lower expenses in the event that you have to file a claim.